Dynatrace/easytrade/README.md

 You should be able to access the app at `localhost:80` or simply `localhost`.

-> **NOTE:** It make take a few minutes for the app to stabilize, you may expirience errors in the frontend or see missing data before that happens.
+> **NOTE:** It make take a few minutes for the app to stabilize, you may experience errors in the frontend or see missing data before that happens.

 > **NOTE:** Docker Compose V1 which came as a separate binary (`docker-compose`) will not work with this version.
 You can check this [guide](https://www.howtogeek.com/devops/how-to-upgrade-to-docker-compose-v2/) on how to upgrade.